fkarg/fkarg.github.io/drafts/seven-habits.md

 - chaos is a killed spirit of creativity and enterprise
 - Have a mission statement, make clear what it is about (and not)
 - requires high emotional bank accounts to emerge
-- it might seem everything but 'efficient', but it's the only way to get really transformational and much more effective and better solutions for everyone
+- it might seem everything but 'efficient', but it's the only way to get transformational and much more effective and better solutions for everyone
 - There are always third alternatives
 - You need to try to understand the other partys problem as well, before you